 First off, what the heck are locking pliers?
 These ingenious devices are the jacks of all trades, masters of quite a few, and something you should rush right out and buy.

-Of the many types of pliers you can get, from the trusty old slip-joint in the kitchen drawer to the linesman’s pliers that do just about everything, you can’t go wrong in finding a nice pair of locking pliers.
+Of the many types of pliers you can get, from the trusty old slip-joints in the kitchen drawer to the linesman’s pliers that do just about everything, you can’t go wrong in finding a nice pair of locking pliers.

 Let’s say you want to remove a nut from a bolt, but it’s on there so tight that you can’t get it to budge.
 You need to hold onto the head of the bolt so you can apply so muscle to it, but you don’t have the right wrench.